Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Here is the warranty for residential buyers:

-How "Aquabrass" got into an Alt Progettor Aqua warranty, we don't know, but suspect it is a mistake and should be "Alt Progetto Aqua."
+How "Aquabrass" got into an Alt Progetto Aqua warranty, we don't know, but we suspect it is a mistake and should be "Alt Progetto Aqua."

 Undefined "Lifetime"

-Courts have repeatedly warned that the word "lifetime" used in a warranty is not self-defining.
+Courts have repeatedly cautioned that the word "lifetime" used in a warranty is not self-defining.
 It must be explained.

-One consequence to the company is that in any dispute over how long the lifetime part of the warranty lasts, a court will be compelled by Contra proferentem to award the longest lifetime reasonably available, most probably the life of the faucet, which could be a very long time.
+One consequence to the company is that in any dispute over how long the lifetime part of the warranty lasts, a court will be compelled by the rule of contra proferentem to award the longest lifetime reasonably available, most probably the life of the faucet, which could be a very long time.

 In our day jobs, remodeling kitchens and baths in heritage homes, we routinely come across faucets that are well over 50 years old, some approaching a century, and some even older, so old that the companies that made them no longer exist.